Aryankgupta77/Aryankgupta77/README.md

-👋 Hi, I’m Aryank Gupta
+ Hi, I’m Aryank Gupta
 🎓 Postgraduate Student in AI & ML | 💻 Data Engineer | 🤖 AI/ML Enthusiast

 🚀 About Me:
-Results-driven Data Engineer with a solid foundation in Python, SQL, Machine Learning, and data pipeline optimization.
+Results-driven Professional with a solid foundation in Python, SQL, Machine Learning, and data Science.
 Currently pursuing a Master’s in Artificial Intelligence and Machine Learning at University of Limerick.

 🔭 I’m currently working on AI, Data Engineering, and Python Projects.